Skip to main content

 Quality Improvement

 Fellows will complete at least one quality improvement project under the mentorship of a faculty member.
 Projects should be designed to address at least one of the domains of healthcare quality(safe, effective, patient-centered, timely, efficient, equitable).
-Fellows will complete a formal project proposal that must be approved by the program director.
+Fellows will complete a formal project proposal that the program director must approve.
 After implementation, fellows will summarize and present the project and its impact to the faculty.

 Conferences